Where the Money Goes

 Project Description:

-Children with acute myeloid leukemia (AML) are in desperate need.
-Survival of ids with AML remains poor because our treatments haven't changed much in 30 years.
+Survival of children with AML remains poor because our treatments haven't changed much in 30 years.
 AML is a disease of DNA – mutations found in leukemia DNA are not seen in normal blood cells.
 However, we think that the physical structure of DNA itself could also be important in leukemia development.
 If the DNA in a cell was stretched out, it would be six feet long, yet it has to be tightly packed to fit inside the head of a pin.
 When we looked at leukemia under the microscope, the DNA was not as tightly wound as it should be.
 We suspected that AML might result from problems in DNA packing.
 We found that one protein often increased in AML cells directly loosens DNA winding.
 This especially occurs in kids with Down syndrome or in situations where leukemias have extra copies of chromosomes.
 When the DNA is “unpacked,” the cell loses its ability to develop normally, leading to AML.